matbryan52/microscopy-images-qem/slides.md

 ## Maths with images

-As an image is just a list of numbers to a computer, we can do arithmethic or more complex operations on images to yield new images or other results.
+As an image is just a list of numbers, so we can do arithmethic or more complex operations on images to yield new images or other results.
 For example:

 ```python
 image = image - image.min()  # subtract the minimum value in the image from every pixel